ACL Tear & Reconstruction

 The Anterior Cruciate Ligament (ACL) is one of the most frequently injured ligaments in the knee.
-It connects the femur (thigh bone) to the lower leg and gives stability to the knee.
-It helps to keep the leg bones aligned and discourage bone displacement.
+This is why it is critical to understand an ACL Tear It connects the femur (thigh bone) to the lower leg and gives stability to the knee.
+It helps to keep the leg bones aligned and discourages bone displacement.

 An ACL tear usually occurs when the knee is hyper-extended or when the knee is twisted harshly.
 Athletes are most susceptible to such injuries when they jump and land awkwardly, slow down quickly, change directions suddenly, or pivot.
 Football, basketball, skiing, and soccer are the sports that tend to produce the most ACL injuries.
 Some signs of a torn ACL are as follows: